jamiehayes/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-to-get-sample-position.md

 # GetSamplePosition (DirectX HLSL Texture Object)

-Gets the position of the specified sample.
+Gets the position of the specified sample, relative to the pixel's center.

 ret Object.GetSamplePosition( int s );